 Financial aid is available from Departmental sources and in University-wide competitions.
 Most awards are specified at the time of admissions, although in the case of Dissertation Enhancement Awards and travel grants the decisions are reached in the course of a student’s program of study.
 Financial aid is not provided for the in-residence and out-of-residence fees assessed after completion of 72 hours of credit toward the Ph.D. or after 30 hours of credit toward the M.A.
 Various loan programs are available to students, and interested students should consult with the Financial Aid Office.

 17. PREPARATION FOR TEACHING

-Teaching Fellowships.
-Normally after their first year of studies, Ph.D. students may serve as teaching fellows in the Divinity School, the Department of Religious Studies, or another Department of the University.
-Recipients of stipendiary fellowships from the Department may, as specified in the terms of the grant, be expected to serve as teaching fellows without additional remuneration.
-For assignments not in fulfillment of specific stipend conditions remuneration is provided.
+Assignment as Teaching Associates.
+Normally after their first year of studies, Ph.D. students serve as teaching associates in the Divinity School, the Department of Religious Studies, or another Department of the University.

-Fellows are expected to take their responsibilities seriously, understand the degree program in which students are enrolled, and increase their sensitivity to the diversity of the student body as regards race, sex, sexual orientation, religion, ethnicity, and life experiences.
-In August prior to the year in which students first serve as teaching fellows, they will participate in an intensive workshop and training session offered by the Center for Teaching.
-Teaching fellows for whom English is a second language will participate in the special workshops provided for them by the Center for Teaching.
-Resources from the Center will be available to teaching assistants throughout the year.
+Teaching Associates are expected to take their responsibilities seriously, understand the degree program in which students are enrolled, and increase their sensitivity to the diversity of the student body as regards race, sex, sexual orientation, religion, ethnicity, and life experiences.
+In August prior to the year in which students first serve as teaching associates, they will participate in an intensive workshop and training session offered by the Center for Teaching.
+Teaching associates for whom English is a second language will participate in the special workshops provided for them by the Center for Teaching.
+Resources from the Center will be available to teaching associates throughout the year.

 Senior Teaching Fellowships.
 A few advanced Ph.D. students will serve as senior teaching fellows with full responsibility for teaching a course under general faculty supervision and with appropriate remuneration.